davidmm01/flint-utility/README.md

 3) Check to make sure that disposal efficieny is not tied for any match.
 If it is, look up who the winner of it is and bump their disposal efficieny by the smallest practical value.  (ult footy is not showing all the digits and awards points even when it looks like a tie)
 4) manipulate the array 'formatter_feeder_files' in the script 'formatter.py' for the desired target(s)
 5) check and make sure all team names are covered by the dict 'coach_map' in 'formatter.py'
-6) run formatter.py
+6) run `python3 formatter.py` script to preview the SQL and ensure the script runs
-7) run the generated sql in the db
+7) run `python3 formatter.py commit` to run the generated SQL in the database
-8) update the records

 ### Start the backend: